ziggysauce/Voyage2-Turtles-02/README.md

 * [Contributors](#contributors)

 ## About
 DevTab is a front-end developer focused new tab extension for Google Chrome.
 This new homepage is designed to help cater to a developer's everyday needs including quicklinks, a color picker, code validators, sticky note reminders, and more.
-It was created by remote [contributors](#contributors) in collaboration with [chingu cohorts](https://chingu-cohorts.github.io/chingu-directory/), an international community of remote developers (both aspiring and professional).
+It is created by a  [team](#contributors) of passionate coders in collaboration with [chingu cohorts](https://chingu-cohorts.github.io/chingu-directory/), an international community of remote developers.

 ## Features
 * Pomodoro timer to keep you productive and focused